Dialog

 Applicable Scenarios

-For achieving the basic display effect of pop-up dialogs.
+Used to achieve the basic display effect of dialogs (pop-ups).
 Support varies across different platforms.

 Basic Features

-This component provides several common pop-up templates, such as default pop-up, confirmation pop-up, alert pop-up, campaign pop-up, etc.
+This component provides several sets of commonly used dialog templates, such as default dialog, confirmation dialog, alert dialog, promotional dialog, etc.

-On mobile devices, the pop-up can be positioned at the bottom of the page.
+On mobile devices, dialogs can be set to appear at the bottom of the page.

-In [Event-Component Methods], call the pop-up's open/close methods to dynamically control the pop-up on/off state.
+In the 'Event-Component Methods', call the dialog's open/close methods to dynamically control the dialog.

-When opening or closing the pop-up, you can configure info as the passed parameter.
-After passing, the parameter can be retrieved via
+When opening or closing the dialog, you can configure info as the passed-in parameter.
+After it is passed in, obtain the parameter via

-$w.modal1.openInfoor$w.modal1.closeInfo, where modal1 is the pop-up component ID.
+$w.modal1.openInfoor$w.modal1.closeInfo.
+Here, modal1 is the dialog component ID.

-- Select the pop-up component, set the pop-up to be closed by default, and disable the [Default Open Pop-up] property.
+- Select the dialog component, set the dialog to be closed by default, and disable the dialog property "Default Open Dialog".

 - Select the button component and add a click event.

-- Select the pop-up to open and the execution method.
-Then select the component on the page and call the [Open Pop-up open] method.
+- Select the dialog to be opened and execute the method.
+Then select the component on the page and call the "open Dialog" method.

-This allows you to open the pop-up by clicking the button, as shown in the figure below:
+You can achieve opening the dialog by clicking the button, as shown below:

 Property Description